cfpb/qu/articles/data_formats.md

 ## Data formats

-We support HTML, CSV, XML, and JSON data formats.
+We support HTML, XML, and JSON data formats.
 To get a particular format, set your request's Accept header, or suffix the request with the correct file extension.

-**TODO**: We also support the JSONP data format.
+Slices also support the CSV and JSONP data formats.
 To receive JSONP, use the `.jsonp` file extension and the `$callback` clause.

 ### REST